 Joint Schools applicants can find additional information on written work and selection criteria on the Joint School pages.
-History and English applicants are required to submit two pieces of written work.

 The college to which you apply will request written work from you and provide details of how to send it to them.
 Please do not send written work to any Faculty addresses (@ell.ox.ac.uk).
 Thank you.

 The Oxford ELAT is a 90-minute test, in which candidates write an essay comparing two (out of six) unseen passages of literature.
 It is designed to assess how far candidates have developed their ability in the key skill of close reading and, with this, the ability to shape and articulate an informed response to unfamiliar literary material.
 All candidates (including those applying for English and Joint Schools degrees) are required to take the test, and this includes all international applicants.
 The Oxford ELAT is only one of the elements used to decide whether to invite candidates for interview.

 Please note that while many applicants will sit the test at their school, it is the responsibility of the applicant to ensure that they have been registered for the test by the appropriate deadline.